-Before prescribing PrEP, a point-of-care or laboratory-based HIV test is required (CDC discourages using the oral fluid test for HIV screening in PrEP use); as well as ruling out acute HIV if there is a recent exposure.
+Before prescribing PrEP, a point-of-care or laboratory-based HIV test is required (CDC discourages using the oral fluid test for HIV screening in PrEP use) as well as ruling out acute HIV if there is a recent exposure.
 Many family planning clinics routinely provide HIV testing.
-Additional information on HIV testing is provided below.

 - CDC?s HIV testing guidance